jimporter/mopack/doc/user/resolving.md

     mopack is careful not to use the term "install"; depending on context, installation can refer to one of two very-different concepts:

-    1. *Resolve*: to fetch a dependency from its origin and preparing it (usually by building) for use by the root project (e.g. `conan install`)
+    1. *Resolve*: to fetch a dependency from its origin and prepare it (usually by building) for use by the root project (e.g. `conan install`)
     2. *Deploy*: to copy any files from the dependency needed for running the root project into their final locations (e.g. `make install`)